Madrid Barajas Airport Guide

 All terminals have taxi ranks outside the arrivals area.
 Official taxis are white with a red stripe and the coat-of-arms of Madrid City Council on the doors.

 The following car rental companies are available at Barajas Airport: Avis • Budget • Europcar • Hertz • Enterprise • Sixt.
 Locations: Car Rental counters are located in Terminal 1 (Floor 0) and Terminal 4 (Floor -1).
-You can compare car rental rates on the Auto Europe web site.

 We Need Your Feedback!